 - Bryant University Northeast Entrepreneurship Conference (BUNEEC): Billed as “one of the region’s largest entrepreneurship events,” BUNEEC is a good chance to connect with fellow innovators.

 - SHARE Providence: Geared toward enterprise IT professionals, SHARE offers technical sessions in areas like big data, the Cloud, cybersecurity, and analytics.

 - Startup@Brown: Brown’s day-long conference in September is a chance for innovative startups and talented students to mix and mingle.
 There are workshops, informal gatherings, and a startup fair.

 Data Science Jobs in Rhode Island

-- Johnson & Johnson, which has planted its health technology center in the Wexford Science & Technology Center (~75 employees in the short term).
+- Johnson & Johnson, which has planted its health technology center in the Wexford Science & Technology Center.

-All of these examples, including Brown University itself, are often on the look-out for data scientists.
+All of these examples, including Brown University itself, often have opportunities for data scientists.

-In addition, Providence has its own small but feisty tech sector.
-Upserve is perhaps the most famous of the bunch, but names like Splitwise, Utilidata, Atrion, MojoTech, Vertikal6, and Envision Technology Advisors will also crop up in local conversations.
+In addition, Providence has its own small tech sector.
+Upserve is perhaps the most famous of the bunch, but names like Splitwise, Utilidata, MojoTech, Vertikal6, and Envision Technology Advisors will also crop up in local conversations.

 Data Scientist Salaries in Rhode Island